 Psychiatric medications, such as antidepressants and antipsychotics, treat mental health disorders.

-Corticosteroids are used to manage inflammation and immune system disorders.

-Patient factors, such as age, weight, and genetics, can influence drug response and side effects.

-Adverse drug reactions (ADRs) can range from mild to severe, and can sometimes be life-threatening.

 Drug-drug interactions can lead to reduced efficacy, increased side effects, or unexpected effects.

 Naturopathic practitioners should be aware of the most common drug interactions in their practice.

 Electronic databases, such as PubMed and Embase, are valuable resources for finding drug information.